Israel, Gaza violence overshadows Biden's domestic plans - WTMJ

 Aboard Air Force One for the flight to Michigan, White House press secretary Jen Psaki was peppered with questions about the administration’s response to the violence before she was asked about electric cars.
 She defended Biden’s cautious approach to this point.

-“Sometimes diplomacy needs to happen behind the scenes, it needs to be quiet,” Psaki said.
-“He’s been doing this long enough to know that the best way to end an international conflict is typically not to debate it in public.”
+“He’s been doing this long enough to know that the best way to end an international conflict is typically not to debate it in public,” she said.

-During his tour of the Dearborn facility, Biden kept the focus on jobs, the car enthusiast marveling at new technology — he joked about ditching his Secret Service details to take the new vehicle for a test drive — while stressing the importance of his infrastructure plan.
+During his tour of the Dearborn facilities Biden kept the focus on jobs, the car enthusiast marveling at new technology — he even took a truck for a quick test drive — while stressing the importance of his infrastructure plan.

 “The future of the auto industry is electric.
 There’s no turning back,” Biden said.
 “The real question is whether we’ll lead or we’ll fall behind in the race to the future.”